A School of Nursing is Created to Serve Louisiana

 Our Lady of the Lake College Today

-The College is organized into two comprehensive academic schools: the School of Arts, Sciences and Health Professions and the School of Nursing.
-Today the College offers four master’s degrees, six bachelor’s degrees and four associate degrees.
+The College is organized into three academic schools: the School of Arts and Sciences, the School of Health Professions and the School of Nursing.
+Today the College offers one doctorate degree, three master’s degrees, six bachelor’s degrees and four associate degrees.

 In addition to an emphasis on academic excellence, Our Lady of the Lake College has continued the commitment to service begun by the Franciscan Missionaries of Our Lady.
 Our graduates possess a wide range of knowledge and skills and continue to fulfill the College’s mission of service to God's people.